Deprecation of features

 API and ABI compatibility

-Releases are given three-part version numbers (e.g. 1.2.9), the three parts being termed “major” (1), “minor” (2), and “revision” (9).
-Releases with the same major and minor version are termed a “release series”.
+Releases are given three-part version numbers (e.g. 1.4.29), the three parts being termed “major” (1), “minor” (4), and “revision” (29).

-Within a stable release series, we strive to maintain API and ABI forwards compatibility.
-This means that an application written and compiled against version X.Y.a of Xapian should work, without any source changes or need to recompile, with a later version X.Y.b, for all b >= a.
-Stable releases which increase the minor or major version number will usually change the ABI incompatibly (so that code will need to be recompiled against the newer release series.
-They may also make incompatible API changes, though we will attempt to do this in a way which makes it reasonably easy to migrate applications, and document how to do so in this document.
+A release which increases the major version number will usually change the ABI incompatibly (so that code will need to be recompiled against the newer release series).
+A major version increase may also make incompatible API changes, though we will attempt to do this in a way which makes it reasonably easy to update applications such that they can work with two consecutive major versions (and to document how to do so).

 Experimental features